Apache Arrow Community

 Arrow R package development meeting Biweekly Google Doc

-Arrow Rust sync meeting Biweekly Google Doc
+Arrow Rust sync meeting Varies Google Doc

 For information about how to attend these meetings, see the meeting notes and subscribe to the dev@ mailing list as described above.
 The hosts of some of these meetings send reminder emails to the mailing list prior to each meeting with information about how to join.